 Body Image and Self-Esteem: Weight lifting can profoundly impact body image and self-esteem.
 By focusing on strength and performance rather than appearance, women can develop a healthier relationship with their bodies.

-I personally fell in love with lifting weights over 10 years ago and haven’t looked back!
-From July 2024, I am returning to the studio I first learned how to lift weights to coach women from all over the East and I can’t wait for you to join me!
+I personally fell in love with lifting weights over 12 years ago and haven’t looked back!
+It's my favourite way to train women and after 10 years of coaching, it's how I've seen women get the best and most sustainable results.
+Earlier this year, I returned to the studio I first learned how to lift weights to coach women from all over the East and would LOVE for you to join me!